Don't miss out on 50% OFF Payboy with the PSG Grant, click here to learn more!

 Do I have to pay any levy for S Pass holders?

 Yes, you need to pay a monthly levy for S Pass holders.
-This starts from the day the S Pass is issued, and ends on the day that the pass is canceled or expired.
+This starts on the day the S Pass is issued and ends on the day that the pass is cancelled or expires.

 What are the levy rates for S Pass holders?

-How do I pay the levy for S Pass?
+How do I pay the levy for the S Pass?

 Each month's levy will be deducted on the 17th of the following month from your bank account (or the next working day if it falls on a weekend or public holiday).